CS5331-Group8/rest-api-development/README.md

 ### Short Answer Questions

 #### Question 1: Briefly describe the web technology stack used in your implementation.

-Answer: We implemented the website using the MEAN Javascript software stack.
-This includes MongoDB as a NoSQL database, Express.js as a web application framework running on Node.js, Angular 5 Javascript MVC frameworks, and Node.js, an execution environment for event-driven server-side and networking applications.
+We implemented the website using the MEAN Javascript software stack.
+This includes:
+ - MongoDB as a NoSQL database
+ - Express.js as a web application framework running on Node.js
+ - Angular 5 Javascript MVC frameworks
+ - Node.js, an execution environment for event-driven server-side and networking applications

 #### Question 2: Are there any security considerations your team thought about?

-Answer: Only allow localhost(Only domain for now) and proper domains to have CORS access.
+ - Only allow access via localhost (only domain for now).
+Proper domains should have CORS access
-HTTPS(No money to buy certs).
+ - We wanted to enable access via HTTPS, but that requires additional set-up steps (i.e certificates), which we lack resources to do
+ - SQL injection by submitting malicious strings.
+MongoDB prevents this

 #### Question 3: Are there any improvements you would make to the API specification to improve the security of the web application?

-Answer: Changing the id int.
-Ids should never be in int as the space is too small.
+ - Changing the id from an integer.
+Ids should not be integers as the space is too small.
 Making it susceptible to sequence attacks.

 #### Question 4: Are there any additional features you would like to highlight?

-Answer: Form validation on client side to prevent Non-Technical attackers from fuzzing.
+ - Form validation on client side to prevent Non-Technical attackers from fuzzing
-MongoDb equivalent of prepared statement used.
+ - MongoDb equivalent of prepared statement used

 #### Question 5: Is your web application vulnerable?
 If yes, how and why?
 If not, what measures did you take to secure it?

-Answer: No for now.
+ - Secure against SQL injection.
+Refer above.

 #### Feedback: Is there any other feedback you would like to give?

-Answer: Give me full marks
+ - Would be good to provide some resources on how to start web development for first-timers

 ### Declaration

 #### Please declare your individual contributions to the assignment:

 1. Wei Lip
-    - Did the authentication api
+    - Authentication API
+	- Lead Developer
 2. Ben
-    - Did the Diary api
+    - Diary API
+	- Database schema
 3. James
-    - Set up docker, the rest of the static get end points, testing
+    - Docker set-up
+	- Diary API
+	- Testing
 4. Shirlene
-    - User interface and testing.
+    - User Interface
+	- Lead tester